opensearch-project/documentation-website/_replication-plugin/get-started.md

 # Get started with cross-cluster replication

 With cross-cluster replication, you index data to a leader index and that data is replicated to one or more read-only follower indices.
-All subsequnt operations on the leader are replicated on the follower, such as creating, updating, or deleting documents.
+All subsequent operations on the leader are replicated on the follower, such as creating, updating, or deleting documents.

 ## Prerequisites